aditiagarwal16/aditi.intern-fb/react_fundamentals.md

 After linking Tailwind with the index.css file and adding the correct content paths in tailwind.config.js, everything worked.
 I tested Tailwind by adding a simple heading with classes like text-3xl font-bold text-blue-600, and seeing it render properly confirmed the setup was correct.

 Overall, the setup helped me understand how Tailwind integrates into a React workflow, how PostCSS works behind the scenes, and how to troubleshoot version-related issues.
 This was a useful experience because I’ll be using React + Tailwind in many future tasks.

+Reflection – Styling with Tailwind CSS

+Using Tailwind CSS made it much easier to style the Counter and Button components.
+I liked that I didn’t need to switch between multiple CSS files; instead, I could apply utility classes directly inside the JSX.
+It made the styling process faster and more visual because I could see changes instantly.

+One of the biggest advantages of Tailwind is how consistent everything becomes.
+The spacing, colors, and font sizes follow a system, so the UI looks more organised without me needing to manually define styles.
+I also found hover and active states very simple to add with Tailwind utility classes.

+At the same time, Tailwind can become a bit overwhelming because the class names get long and messy if not written carefully.
+Another potential pitfall is relying too much on inline utility classes, which can make components harder to scan if the styling grows too big.
+But overall, the experience was smooth, and it felt much faster than writing traditional CSS.